Preparing for an interview

 You may like to take physical evidence of your achievements to interviews, such as examples of written work, qualifications or written references.
 Employers may also ask to see certain documents.

-Get your interview outfit ready
+Get your interview clothes ready

 First impressions count.
 You don't have to wear new or expensive clothes, but make sure you have something smart and simple that enables you to look neat and tidy.
 Employers will notice whether you've tried to look presentable, even if you're going for a labouring job.